 The seventh eruption began on November 20th and lasted until December 9.
 It caused damage to the parking area of the Blue Lagoon, but other infrastructure was safe behind protective barriers.

-The newest chapter in the Sundhnukagigar eruptions series started on the morning of April 1st, 2025.
+The eighth eruption in the Sundhnukagigar eruptions series started on the morning of April 1st, 2025.
 This 8th eruption started with an unusual number of small earthquakes that could be felt throughout Grindavik, with some being felt in the Capital Area.

 Lava broke through the surface around 9:30 AM, emerging from the same area as previous Sundhnukagigar eruptions.
 For a time, there were concerns it might reach Grindavik, but the eruption quickly lost intensity.
 By the following day, activity had largely subsided, and no damage to infrastructure was reported.